jbhopkins/bioxtasraw/docs/source/tutorial/s1_kratky.rst

     *   *Note:* The binning is only done in the Kratky plot, it doesn't propagate back to the profiles in the main window.

-    *   *Try:* Vary the binning factor and see how the profiles change.
+    *   *Try:* Vary the rebin factor and see how the profiles change.

     |kratky_rebin_png|